deep-learning-mit/staging/_posts/2023-11-09-transfer-resistant-model-training.md

 ## Conclusion

 In this project, we investigated how to train a model such that it performs well on a “beneficial” dataset but is robust against transfer learning on a “malicious” dataset.
 First, we show this is a challenging problem, as existing state of the art methods in machine unlearning are unable to prevent fine-tuning.
 We then propose two new approaches: Reverse-MAML and SKD.
 Both serve as a proof of concept with promising preliminary results on the CIFAR-10 Dataset.
-We conclude by noting there are limitations to this work, most notably the need for a “malicious” dataset and computational limits, and we propose future work stemming from these experiments.
+We conclude by noting there are limitations to this work, most notably the need for a “malicious” dataset and computational limits.
+We then propose future work stemming from these experiments.

 ## Appendix

+CNN Architectures used for experiments:
 {% include figure.html path="assets/img/2023-11-09-transfer-resistant-model-training/CNN_architectures.png" class="img-fluid" %}

+* Note, all graphs and tables are averaged over 5 seeds with reported standard deviation.